07Rinat07/social-network/README.md

    SANCTUM_STATEFUL_DOMAINS=AND_HERE_YOUR_DOMAINS_OR_IP
    For example, I have SANCTUM_STATEFUL_DOMAINS=41.155.158.48
-9. If you will deploy the site to a hosting, then first build for VUE locally or on the hosting if you have access to Node and SSH.
+9. npm run build - If you will deploy the site to a hosting, then first build for VUE locally or on the hosting if you have access to Node and SSH.

 ### To run the project locally, you need to type commands in the terminal in turn: